fhildeb/lukso-node-guide/6-blockchain-clients/4-client-setups.md

 - **Decentralization and Governance**: Client diversity promotes decentralization in the development and governance of the Ethereum network.
 It prevents any single team or entity from having too much influence over the network's development.

 > We should make sure that we can split our client usage evenly to the extend of officially supported clients and validators.

+#### Ethereum's History

+Ethereum client diversity has indeed proven important in maintaining the network's robustness during several incidents.
+One of the most notable incidents:

+- **Shanghai DoS Attacks, 2016**: During the Devcon2 conference, the Ethereum network was targeted by a series of denial-of-service attacks.
+The attacker exploited several vulnerabilities in the Ethereum protocol, which resulted in a slowdown of block propagation times and disrupted the network.
+The main client at the time, Geth, was particularly affected.
+However, the Parity client had a different implementation and wasn't affected in the same way.
+This allowed the network to continue to operate.
+- **OpenEthereum Consensus Bug, 2020**: There have been several instances where a bug in one client could have led to a network fork, but the diversity of clients prevented this from happening.
+In 2020, a bug in the OpenEthereum client led to some nodes getting stuck at a particular block, but because many nodes were running other clients, the network as a whole continued to function.
+- **Prysm Client Incident, 2023**: Prysm nodes were burdened by a flood of attestations pertaining to older, outdated transactions.
+This phenomenon led to an excessive usage of system resources in an attempt to update the transaction record, causing slowdowns and system failures.
+This was due to an error in the transaction organization mechanism, causing the system to sort transactions using incorrect information.
+This error further exacerbated the strain on the system, complicating its ability to effectively manage and update the transaction record.
+During this time, Lighthouse was the only client not effected.
+However, due to the amount of clients that were vulnerable during this time, the Ethereum network stalled for 25 minutes and continued with tremendous workloads for several days.